In the guide

 - material destined for animal feed is often managed alongside other disposal streams and therefore creates an added risk around separation, contamination, storage and transportation

-- compliance, where appropriate, with Annex II to EU Regulation (EC) No 183/2005 laying down requirements for feed hygiene as required by the Animal Feed (Hygiene, Sampling, etc and Enforcement (England) Regulations 2015 (please see the link in 'Key legislation' below).
-The main requirements of EU Regulation (EC) No 183/2005 are:
+- compliance, where appropriate, with Annex II to Regulation (EC) No 183/2005 laying down requirements for feed hygiene as required by the Animal Feed (Hygiene, Sampling, etc and Enforcement (England) Regulations 2015 (please see the link in 'Key legislation' below).
+The main requirements of Regulation (EC) No 183/2005 are:

 - registration as a feed business operator with the local authority, usually the trading standards service